jlmue/noteloom/README.md

 **NoteLoom** is a professional demonstration application showcasing advanced proficiency in Laravel and modern frontend frameworks.
 Built as a technical showcase, it implements a complete note management system with real-time reactive components, intelligent database-driven search and pagination, and a polished, responsive user interface.

+> This application has been developed with Claude Code (Sonnet 4.5)

 ## 🎯 Project Context

 This application was developed as a solution to a technical assessment challenge with the following constraints: